bcgov/moh-hcim-death-date-esb/README.md

 Prerequisites:

 - You have an ActiveMQ JMS broker running and listening for tcp requests on port 61616
   - See [Setting Up an ActiveMQ Broker](#setting-up-an-activemq-broker)
 - You have created and configured a Postgres database
   - See [Database Setup](#database-setup)
 - You have copies of the configuration files not included in this GitHub repository

-  - You will need the folder `config/local` (and its contents) and the file `local.env`
+  - You will need the ftp and ssl certificates and the file `local.env`
   - Ensure that all of the passwords are set in `local.env`

+Before building the app, also ensure that the lines in the Dockerfile for copying the certificates into the container reflect the way you are using it.
+If you are building locally and you have the files deathDevTest.openssh, keys.jks, and trust.jks in config/local, you can comment out the lines that copy the keys from build args and uncomment the lines that copy the files directly.
+The method using build args is meant for builds executed from a GitHub workflow since the certificates are stored in GitHub Secrets rather than files.

-To run the app in docker on a local machine, build the Docker image from the provided Dockerfile.
+To run the app in docker on a local machine, build the Docker image from the Dockerfile in this repo's root directory.
+Note the period for the path at the end of the command, and change it if necessary.

 ```
-docker build -t {name-of-image} {path-to-Dockerfile-directory}
+docker build -t {name-of-image} .
 ```

 Then run the Docker container and map it to port 8080.
 Make sure you have the correct environment variables in your .env file and that all of the passwords are correct.